Bernd Stange: 1991–94: Hertha BSC and VfB Leipzig; Stasi informer

 Stange moved to coach Hertha BSC where his old ties as an informant for the East German police, the Stasi, surfaced.
 He was an 'Inoffizieller Mitarbeiter', which translates as 'unofficial employee'.
 His code name was 'IM Kurt Wegner'.
 His tasks included informing the Stasi about his players' views of the government and whether any of them were breaking the law by making contact with West Germans.
 He was sacked after these allegations surfaced.

 1995–2001: Coaching abroad and third stint at Jena

 After losing his job at VfB Leipzig, in 1995 he joined FC Dnipro Dnipropetrovsk.
-After the 1995–96 season Stange joined CSKA-Borysfen Kyiv.
+In 1996 Stange briefly joined CSKA-Borysfen Kyiv, but had to leave before the start of the season due to a scheme organized by leadership of the Professional Football League of Ukraine and the Football Federation of Ukraine (at the time headed by Hryhoriy Surkis).

 In 1998, he joined Perth Glory in the Australian National Soccer League.
-Glory under Stange in 2000 won the NSL league title however failed in the Grand Final, losing on penalties to the Wollongong Wolves after leading 3–0 at half-time.
+Glory under Stange in 2000 finished on top of the NSL league ladder however failed in the Grand Final, losing on penalties to the Wollongong Wolves after leading 3–0 at half-time.
 Stange was very popular among supporters in Perth to the point where a demonstration was held to prevent him from being sacked.
 However, his abrupt nature with players and other club officials made him a number of enemies, leading to his departure at the completion of his contract.